fatiando/2023-kegs/extended-abstract/README.md

-handling and interpolating spatial data, computing normal gravity of reference ellipsoids through analytic solutions, processing potential fields data through frequency-domain filters, forward modelling gravity and magnetic fields of different simple geometrical bodies and grid harmonic data with equivalent sources.
+handling and interpolating spatial data, computing normal gravity of reference ellipsoids through analytic solutions, processing potential fields data through frequency-domain filters, forward modelling gravity and magnetic fields of different geometrical bodies and grid harmonic data with equivalent sources.

 During this talk we'll provide an overview of the tools available in the project and demonstrate their functionalities using examples from research and